timbeaudet/knowledge_base/faq/today.md

-# Today is 2020-01-12
+# Today is 2020-01-15

 ## Objectives for the day:

-- Level design for Turbo Boom!
-Get levels made
-- Create at least one entertaining level with CANNONS.
+- Hunt some critical bugs for Turbo Boom!, Turtle Brains and Internal Combustion Engine.

 # Purpose

-- Bringing Turbo Boom! closer to content complete.
-- Use more of the content we have worked hard on created.
+- Make things run better, or be smoother to troubleshoot.